SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-Solution Pipeline Ovreview
+Solution Pipeline Overview
 ---
 ![Solution Pipeline Overview](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-LaneLines-P1/img/solution%20pipeline%20overview.png)
-1. **Grayscaling**: We process the image or frame within the video by changing colorful image into grayscale.
+1. ### **Grayscaling**: We process the image or frame within the video by changing colorful image into grayscale.
 Each pixel can be represented with single 8-bit number (0~255).

 ![grayscale](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-LaneLines-P1/results/solution%20pipeline%20output/grayscale/output_solidWhiteCurve.jpg)